mikeuwu/mikeuwu/README.md

 ### Hi there 👋 Im Mike From US
-- 🌱 I'm currently learning Machine learning and Data Science in Python
+- 🌱 I'm currently learning Data science with Python
 - 👯 I'm looking to colloborate on Open-Source Projects
 - 📫 Reach me on: [email](mailto:mikecool.dev@gmail.com) or DM me on Discord: mikewuw#8307